jwtaylor310/Yolink-Health/README.md

 This is a Python program that monitors the availability, battery level and signal strength of YoLink devices.
 As an option, the program can be configured to send an email alert if a device doesn't respond for an extended period, has a low battery, or a weak signal.

-This program was developed on a Raspberry Pi.
-It may run in other environments that support Python, but is has only been tested on Pi's.
+This program was developed and tested on a Raspberry Pi.
+It has also been tested and runs successfully on a Windows 11 PC.

 ### *** NOTE ***
 This program currently supports the following YoLink device types.
 Other devices will be ignored.
 Please contact the program developer if you have other devices which you would like to have added: